STAFF & TRUSTEES

 “I moved to Bristol in 2012 and now have 2 children.
 My daughter Zahina was born hearing but contracted meningitis at 3 months old.
 Thankfully she survived but was left with life changing conditions – a brain injury, cerebral palsy, epilepsy, visual impairment and profound hearing loss in one ear.
 She has had tremendous support from many wonderful charities and we are so grateful to them all.
 I want to be a trustee of the Family Centre as I think it’s vitally important that deaf children have the opportunity to meet other deaf children to encourage a sense of belonging.
 We have attended many of the FCDC events, all of which my children loved, and I feel in the years to come it will provide a safe, welcoming, inclusive space for them and for us.”

-George attends a mainstream school so the FCDC has given him a good opportunity to meet other deaf children and for us to meet other parents in a similar situation.
-Both George and Grace have enjoyed activities run by FCDC over the years, especially sign language classes and trips to Mojo Active.
+Over the years we have been to many FCDC events and it has been a good opportunity to meet other deaf children and for us to meet other parents in a similar situation.
+Both George and Grace have enjoyed activities run by FCDC, especially sign language classes and trips to Mojo Active.

 We are all committed to providing a network and a space for deaf children and their families and would like to work with everyone to achieve this.